tatianegercina/FinTech/02-Homework/05-APIs/Instructions/README.md

 ### Optional Challenge — Early Retirement

-Harold was really impressed with your work on this planner, but commented that `30` years seems like such a long time to wait to retire!
-Harold starts wondering if the retirement plan could be adjusted to retire earlier than normal.
-Try adjusting the portfolio to either include more risk (a higher stock than bond ratio) or to have a larger initial investment and rerun the retirement analysis to see what it would take to retire in `5` years instead of `30`!
+Harold is impressed with your work on this planner, but thinks that `30` years seems like a very long time to wait to retire!
+Harold wants to know if the retirement plan could be adjusted to retire earlier than normal.
+Try adjusting the portfolio to either include more risk (a higher stock than bond ratio), or to have a larger initial investment and then rerun the retirement analysis to see what it would take to retire in `5` years, instead of `30`!

 ---